talsec/Free-RASP-Flutter/README.md

 For integrating freeRASP on the Flutter platform, be sure to follow all the steps in the [Integration Guide](https://docs.talsec.app/freerasp/integration).
 This guide provides detailed instructions to help you achieve a smooth and efficient integration.

 Be sure to bookmark it and stay informed! :books: :sparkles:.

-## :scroll: Reference to Legacy Documentation

-If you have any suggestions for improvement or notice anything that could be clarified in the new GitBook documentation, please open an issue.
-Your feedback helps us maintain high-quality resources for all users.

-For information on older integration methods, you can refer to the [freeRASP wiki](https://github.com/talsec/Free-RASP-Flutter/wiki), which includes comprehensive legacy details and guidance.
-Additionally, the old integration can be found when you checkout to a specific tag.
-Your input is invaluable in helping us improve our resources and provide even better support for your needs.

 # :rocket: What's New and Changelog
 Stay informed and make the most of freeRASP by checking out [What's New and Changelog](https://docs.talsec.app/freerasp/whats-new-and-changelog)!
 Here, you’ll discover the latest features, enhancements, and bug fixes we’ve implemented to improve your experience across all platforms, including Android, iOS, Flutter, React Native, Capacitor, and Cordova.